 How much does a divorce cost?

 There is no way to calculate the cost of a divorce in advance, as each couple’s divorce is different.
-The cost of a divorce will depend on whether the divorce is contested, uncontested, and whether or not mediation or a trial will be required.
+The cost of a divorce will depend on whether the divorce is contested, uncontested, and whether or not mediation or a trial will be required, involving a divorce attorney.

 How long does it take to get divorced in Nevada?